CASE STUDY: BIG KEV

 When risk is motivated by the right reasons miraculous things can happened.
 But, when risk is motivated by greed alone, don’t be surprised if the wolves show up and consume you.

-Have a question for Trent?
-Ask or leave a comment below!
+Have a question for Trent or want to leave a comment?
+Click here.